apollographql/rover-init-starters/start-with-rest/getting-started.md

 1. Let's find out where this data is coming from.
 Click the arrow next to **Response** and select the **Connectors Debugger** option.
 2. Now, click the most recent request to review its details.
 In the **Request overview** tab, press the **cURL** button to copy the underlying HTTP request made to the REST API.
-3. Run this request in your terminal and compare it with what’s been configured using the `@connect` directive in `products.graphql`.
+3. Run this request in your terminal and compare it with what’s been configured using the `@connect` directive in `schema.graphql`.
 You'll notice that some properties in the terminal response match to the `selection` mapping in the schema.
 This is the key to how Connectors work!

 Hooray!
 You ran a query, got some data back, and reviewed what Connectors are like under the hood!
 Feel free to experiment some more–try tweaking the query to see what data you can retrieve. 🚀

 # Time to build your API

 You’re all set to start building.
-You'll be working primarily with the `products.graphql` file.
+You'll be working primarily with the `schema.graphql` file.

 First, make sure you’ve installed and configured [your IDE extension of choice](https://www.apollographql.com/docs/graphos/schema-design/ide-support) so you can rely on its autocompletion, schema information, and syntax highlighting features.